|We are an Affiliate!|

 We hope you love the products we recommend!
 As an Amazon Associate and affiliate of other programs we earn from qualifying purchases, and we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

-In all my years as a professional photographer I have never given much thought to the need of an L-bracket, until I found out about the Ellie from 3 Legged Thing Ellie from the British tripod maker.
+In all my years working in professional photography I have never given much thought to the need of a universal L bracket, until I found out about the 3 Legged Thing Ellie from the British tripod maker.

 Changing from landscape to portrait using the tripod ball head has always been simple enough for me with my Sirui tripod.
 The Canon EOS 5D mark II and then my Canon EOS 80D were both light enough to be held at a 90° angle.